Building delivery experience for the new courier

 Expanding experience drives the need to continue learning.
 A courier that continues to learn, also improves.
 When a courier improves, so do the stats.
 Particularly completion times.

 And every courier knows the faster a delivery is completed, the faster the courier is onto the next.
+Continue to memorize the road.
+The rules, the landmarks, and the signals.

 Safety First